 Thun Old Town | Best 5 things to do in Interlaken Tour

 The picturesque old town of Thun is as charming as they come.
-With its medieval castle and flower-decked terraces, a walk through Thun really does feel like you’ve stepped inside a storybook.
-Not a brick looks out of place in this sweet area of town and, although it can become quite busy with tourists, Thun Old Town is the perfect place to get some ideal holiday snaps.
+With its medieval castle and flower-decked terraces, a walk through Thun feels like you’ve stepped inside a storybook.
+Not a brick looks out of place in this sweet area of town, and although it can become quite busy with tourists, Thun Old Town is the perfect place to get some ideal holiday snaps.
 Thun is one of the best places to visit in Interlaken.

 Also don’t miss to visit Lauterbrunnen village, Höheweg Park, Augustinian monastery, Unterseen, Harder Kulm and Jungfrau.